Hihaheho/Desk/docs/blog/0001-introduce-desk.md

 - a new job
   - I want to work with a company that supports open-source works.
+  - Also, I plan to request a new offer from my current company.
 - more users
   - We need feed-backs to make Desk better.
 - financial supporter or sponsor